 Fire emergency: advice to members

-With parts of Queensland in the midst of serious fire danger, our union would like to remind members of relevant Emergency and Natural Disaster Leave available to them under their collective agreements.
+With parts of Queensland in the midst of serious fire danger, our union would like to remind members of relevant Emergency and Natural Disaster Leave available to them under most collective agreements.

-Many other parts of the state are also experiencing increased fire risk due to severe temperatures.
+Many other parts of the state are also experiencing increased fire risk due to severe conditions.
 Detailed fire risk updates can be found on the Rural Fire Service website.

 Fundamentally, where members have safety concerns for their family or property in the event of severe weather, they should remain at home and advise their school accordingly.